KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ```
 Most of these name-value pairs correspond to variables used to produce the package.
 The exceptions are `FILELIST`, which is the actual list of files in the package, and `PKGSIZE`, which is the total size of files in the package in bytes.

-A file also exists that corresponds to the recipe from which the package came (e.g. `buildhistory/packages/i586-poky-linux/busybox/latest`):
+A file also exists that corresponds to the recipe from which the package came (例如 `buildhistory/packages/i586-poky-linux/busybox/latest`):
 ```
      PV = 1.22.1
      PR = r32